UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-In cases that the :code:`physicalLocation` are non-UTK and only a string is provided, we will only use the string literal.
+In cases that the :code:`physicalLocation` are non-UT and only a string is provided, we will only use the string literal.

 .. code-block:: xml